 Participants were identified as having metabolic syndrome if they exhibited at least three of the following criteria: high waist circumference, high triglyceride levels, low HDL cholesterol rates, high blood sugar hypertension, and elevated fasting.

-Data showed that men who sleep less than 6 hours were more likely to have metabolic syndrome and heightened waist circumference compared to those who sleep 6 to 8 hours a day.
-Women who slept under 6 hours were also more likely to have metabolic syndrome.
+Data showed that men who sleep less than 6 hours a day are more likely to have metabolic syndrome and heightened waist circumference than those who sleep 6 to 8 hours a day.
+Women who sleep under 6 hours are also more likely to have metabolic syndrome.

 What is Metabolic Syndrome?

 Metabolic syndrome refers to a series of risk factors for a disease that seems to heighten the chances of cardiovascular disease and type 2 diabetes.
-We also call it insulin resistance syndrome.
+It is also known as insulin resistance syndrome.

 The syndrome is not a specific condition, but it groups risk factors linked to a higher chance of cardiovascular disease and type 2 diabetes development.